Serenata Soumpert

 - Charles D'Almaine - Darius Lyons, Philadelphia, USA, January 2, 1906 (Victor C-2974 - 31493)

 A Greek musical score, arranged by G. D. and lyrics by Dim.
-I., was published in the magazine "Evdomas", as well as by the Georgios Fexis publishing house in 1900, edited by Dionysios Lavragkas.
+I., was published in the magazine "Evdomas", by the Georgios Fexis publishing house in 1900, edited by Dionysios Lavragkas, and by the Stefanos Gaitanos publishing house (see here and here).

 In Greek historical discography, it was recorded by Michalis Thomakos, Lysandros Ioannidis, Antonis Kalampousis and Marika Papagkika (present cover).